 16. HARD WORK PAYS OFF (4/5)

-On an album called “Wrld on Drugs” (Which is an outrageous title, BTW), both Future & Juice WRLD do everything from croon fearlessly to rap tough, spilling their guts about touchy topics and bragging about s**t both worth and not worth bragging about.
-I love that they each do these aspects differently, with Juice bringing this youthful approach to the table, while Future coming across like your erratic/drugged out uncle that always comes to family reunions with a stripper on his side on his contributions.
+On an album called “Wrld on Drugs” (Which is an outrageous title, BTW), both Future & Juice WRLD do everything from croon fearlessly to rap tough, spilling their guts about touchy topics and bragging about s**t both worth and not worth bragging about in the process.
+I love that they each do these aspects differently — with Juice bringing this youthful approach to the table, and Future coming across like your erratic/drugged out uncle that always comes to family reunions with a stripper on his side.

-Let’s talk about that drugged out uncle for a bit on this paragraph.
-Future is the veteran presence on this album, but if you didn’t know that, you will think he was the reckless child out of the two.
-His contributions are bizarre (just listen to Oxy), troubling, violent, and downright stupid (Just listen to Oxy).
-You can tell he wants to introduce new sounds into the world, but most of them isn’t working (at least to me).
-Nonetheless, he hypes and brings the grunginess to “WRLD on Drugs,” two aspects that I was counting on him to bring.
+Let’s talk about that drugged-out uncle for a bit on this paragraph.
+Future is the veteran presence on this album, but if you didn’t know he was the older one, you will think he was the reckless child out of the two.
+Future’s contributions are bizarre (just listen to Oxy), troubling, violent, and downright stupid (Just listen to Oxy).
+You can tell he wants to introduce new sounds into the world, but most of them aren’t working (at least to me).
+Nonetheless, Future brings energy and grunginess to “WRLD on Drugs” — two aspects that I was counting on him to bring.

 Juice WRLD is a cold ass n***a on this album.
-A good chunk of his raps center around f**king b*tches, taking b*tches, wanting all the smoke with the ops and taking drugs on a consistent basis.
-It’s a side to him that might surprise some that heard “Goodbye and Good Riddance.”
-In my opinion, it’s a side that significantly limits his potential.
-Nonetheless, It’s always good hearing fairly new blood spit.
+A good chunk of his raps center around f**king b*tches, taking b*tches, wanting all the smoke with the ops, and taking drugs on a consistent basis.
+While this side to Juice might surprise some that heard “Goodbye and Good Riddance,” In my opinion, it’s a side that significantly limits his potential.
+Nonetheless, It’s always good hearing fairly new blood spit hard.

 It takes some time to truly understand this album, but once you do, I believe it’s quite a listen.
-No, the content isn’t the best thing since sliced bread, but I think the trends that both rappers and their producers are able to create is different than anything you heard this year.
-I f**k with it, but definitely won’t be playing it around my girl, daddy or pharmacist anytime soon…
+No, the content isn’t the best thing since sliced bread, but I think the trends that both rappers and their producers are able to create on it is different than anything you heard this year.
+I f**k with the album, but definitely won’t be playing it around my girl, daddy or pharmacist anytime soon…